vraravam/natsumi-browser/README.md

 - `natsumi.sidebar.panel-position-right`: Moves the Firefox sidebar panel to the right if it is floating.
 - `natsumi.sidebar.panel-resizable`: Makes the Firefox sidebar panel resizable.
 - `natsumi.sidebar.right-gradient`: Moves tabs and containers indicator gradients to the right.
-- `natsumi.sidebar.resizable-tabs`: Makes tabs horizontally resizable.
-Doesn't work that well though.
 - `natsumi.sidebar.tabs-glass-effect`: Adds glass effect for the sidebar on compact mode.
 - `natsumi.sidebar.unlimited-pinned-tabs`: Removes the limit on the maximum number of tabs being shown in the pinned section of the vertical tabs.
 - `natsumi.sidebar.zen-sidebar-glass-effect`: Adds glass effect to Zen Sidebar.
-- `natsumi.sidebar.container-tabs-border`: Adds a border to all tabs irrespective of whether its the active tab or not.
+- `natsumi.sidebar.container-tabs-border`: Adds a border to all tabs irrespective of whether it's the active tab or not.

 ### Findbar
 - `natsumi.findbar.disabled`: Disables Natsumi Findbar and reverts the findbar style back.